aryamanarora/tinylang/README.md

 - `tinylang/language/` includes generators for formal languages we want to train on.
 - `tinylang/eval/` includes evaluators which run during training to assess the learning progress of the model.
 These are both our proposed mechanistic evaluators, as well as traditional behavioural evaluators (e.g. task accuracy).

-We generate language train/test sets in `languages/` and store config files in `yaml` format in `experiments/configs`.
+We store language config files in `yaml` format in `languages/` and store experiment configs in `experiments/configs`.
 When you run an experiment, it will log to a subfolder of `experiments/logs`.

 ## Instructions